Lantyy/WireShark-Packet-Capture-lab/README.md

 # Lab Creation Steps
-Install and set up Wireshark on Linux.
+Installed and set up Wireshark on Linux.

-Capture and save packets on a detected network using Wireshark.
+Captured and saved packets on a detected network using Wireshark.

-Use a display filter to observe certain packet protocols.
+Used a display filter to observe certain packet protocols.

-Employ a display filter to detect a certain IP address in a capture.
+Employed a display filter to detect a certain IP address in a capture.

-Use a conditional filter to locate certain packets in a capture.
+Used a conditional filter to locate certain packets in a capture.